146th ASOS conducts FRIES training

-Members of the 146th Air Support Operations Squadron, Oklahoma Air National Guard, recover a rope during fast rope insertion and extraction system (FRIES) training from a UH-60 Blackhawk helicopter attached to Alpha Company, 2nd Battalion, 149th Aviation Regiment, Arkansas National Guard, at Razorback Range near Ft.
-Smith Arkansas May 17, 2022.
-FRIES is designed to quickly deploy personnel from a helicopter without the helicopter touching down.
+Three Arkansas National Guard UH-60 Blackhawk helicopters attached to Alpha Company, 2nd Battalion, 149th Aviation Regiment, fly over Razorback Range near Ft.
+Smith, Arkansas May 17, 2022.
+The company supported 146th Air Support Operations Squadron, Oklahoma Air National Guard, fast rope insertion and extraction system training, which is designed to quickly deploy personnel from a helicopter via rope.
 (U.S. Air National Guard photo by Tech.
 Sgt.
 Brigette Waltermire)

 |Date Taken: